rlaboiss/center-on-new-viewbox/README.md

-# Set centered A4 viewport
+# Center on new viewport

 ## Description

-This Inkscape extension sets the viewport to the A4 format (either portrait or landscape) and center the content of the drawing to that viewport.
+This Inkscape extension sets the viewport to a ISO 216 paper format (either portrait or landscape) and center the content of the selected drawing to that viewport.
 This may be useful for printing the drawing and ensuring that it will be centered on the paper.

+Notice that the name of this extension “set-a4-viewport” comes from a legacy state, when the viewport format was restricted to A4 paper format.

 ## Installation